-- a.
-Competence in the English language as demonstrated by passing one of the following tests: - 1) TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90 and a minimum score of 21 for each section - 2) IELTS (academic version) with an overall band score of at least 6.5 and a minimum score of 6,0 for each section - 3) Cambridge Assessment English: - C1 Advanced (Certificate of Advanced English) with an overall score of 176 and a minimum score of 169 for each section. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of 180 and a minimum score of 169 for each section
+- A Test of English as a Foreign Language internet-Based Test (TOEFL iBT) with an overall band score of at least 100 and a minimum score of 22 for each section. - An International English Language Testing System (IELTS) (academic version) with an overall band score of at least 7.0 and a minimum score of 6.5 for each section. - Cambridge Assessment English: - > C1 Advanced (Certificate of Advanced English) with an overall score of at least 185. - > C2 Proficiency (Certificate of Proficiency in English) with a total score of 185.

-Certificates more than two years old will not be accepted.
+Certificates older than two years will not be accepted.

-- b.
-The following candidates are exempted from the English language test requirement: - 1) Students who hold the nationality of one of the following countries: USA, UK, Ireland, Australia, New Zealand or Canada; - 2) Students who hold a bachelor's degree from one of the above countries;
+- 5. The following candidates are exempt from passing an English language test: - Students who are nationals of one of the following countries: the United States, the United Kingdom, Ireland, Australia, New Zealand or Canada. - Holders of a Bachelor's degree obtained in one of the above countries.

 APPENDIX II.
-COURSE EQUIVALENCIES (2022 and older)
+COURSE EQUIVALENCIES (2023 and older)

-Appendix to Article 32A - Course equivalencies
+Appendix to Article 37A - Course equivalencies